 The Consultation period lets us evaluate your dog(s) as an individual, making sure their needs are being met.
-Our first concern for all our dogs is that they are safe and happy!
-We spend focused time with your dog, slowly introducing them to other dogs to play.
+Our first concern for all our furry clients is that they are safe and happy!
+We spend focused time with your dog (four hours total), slowly introducing them to the other dogs already in our facility.
 An outdoor environment is great for most socialized dogs, but some are more comfortable with a different kind of play.
-If that’s the case, we are also happy to try and work around their circumstances!
+If that’s the case, we are happy to try and work around their circumstances!
 We also have different yards for specific needs (Senior Citizen Yard, Puppy Yard, etc.) and we want to make sure Fido is content wherever they are.

 Viewings are allowed from 7:30AM-12:00PM and 1:00-3:30PM every day.
 Meal times and shutting down/opening up times are exempt, as we are moving dogs throughout the facility.

-An assessment is $25.00 for one dog ($20.00 per dog if multiple), is required in advance, and will be put towards your dog’s first day of daycare or boarding after they’ve passed.
+The Consultation fee is $25.00 for one dog ($20.00 per dog if multiple), is required in advance, and will be put towards your dog’s first day of daycare or boarding after they’ve passed!

 A filled out application is required ahead of time (available on our website), copies of up to date vaccinations either faxed, emailed, or brought in person of DHPP (or some variation of), Rabies, Bordatella, and Canine Influenza, proof of current flea/tick treatment, a collar that follows the guidelines–and of course, you and your pup!